Typexex/Google-Hackathon/README.md

 2025, For Google Hackathon.
 Also, after the hackathon, the model will be renamed so as not to infringe on Google copyright.

+Changed:

+If I win, instead of $10,000, please give me the Android plush toy that you have on your website shop.merch.google for $36, because delivery to Estonia is not available :(